Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 Below, we further describe three typical features that may be present in stochastic matching problems.

-\textbf{Patience constraints.} The offline stochastic matching problem is typically considered with the input including an integral \emph{patience parameter} $t_v$ for each vertex $v$ known as a \emph{patience constraint} or timeout.
+\textbf{Patience constraints.} The offline stochastic matching problem is typically considered with the input including an integral \emph{patience parameter} $t_v$ for each vertex $v$ known as a \emph{patience constraint} or timeout (see, e.g., \citet{chen2009approximatingMatches}, who first introduced this formulation of the problem).
 This adds the constraint that at most $t_v$ of the edges incident to $v$ can be probed, which is motivated by applications in which the vertices represent users who are only willing to view a finite number of potential matches.
 A vertex $v$ which has been probed $t_v$ times is said to have \textit{timed out}.
 To capture the absence of patience constraints in some models, we allow patience parameters to be $\infty$.

 \textbf{Probing orders allowed.} Most generally, we allow algorithms to probe the edges in any order based on the realizations of past probes.
 Sometimes we impose that the algorithm must make a single pass through the edges, according to a uniform random permutation.
 This can also represent an ``online'' setting in which the edges arrive in a uniformly random order, and upon arrival, an edge must either be probed (only possible if both endpoints are unmatched and have remaining patience) or irrevocably discarded.
 We say that such algorithms are \textit{random-order}.